voje/RPI_Projector/README.md

-## Display
+## xPdf
 For display, stick with this gem: [xpdf](https://www.xpdfreader.com/download.html).
-It has a server function, so you don't have to kill the program for each image.
+It has a server function (-remote my_server), so you don't have to kill the program for each image.
+Version 3.04 has the -remote function.